NeuromatchAcademy/course-content/README.md

 ----
 # Professional Development Sessions
-These are hour-long Crowdcast events with a panel of speakers that will discuss a topic and answer audience questions.
+These are hour-long live-streamed events with a panel of speakers that will discuss a topic and answer audience questions.
 For times in the relevant time-zones, see the [Neurostars Calendar](https://neurostars.org/t/professional-development-and-social-calendar/10496).
-They will be live streamed and recorded for later watching at the same Crowdcast link.
+These sessions will be recorded for later replay.
 Some sessions are duplicated to ensure coverage for students in different time-zones.

 ## Weekend 1: July 18 & 19
 |   Session   |  Date |   Description                                                         |